kivy/audiostream/docs/source/api.rst

     Initialize the engine and get an output device.
 This method can be used only once, usually at the start of your application.

-    :key rate: Rate of the audio, default to 44100
+    :param rate: Rate of the audio, default to 44100
-    :key channels: Number of channels, minimum 1, default to 2
+    :param channels: Number of channels, minimum 1, default to 2
-    :key encoding: Encoding of the audio stream, can be 8 or 16, default to 16
+    :param encoding: Encoding of the audio stream, can be 8 or 16, default to 16
-    :key buffersize: Size of the output buffer.
+    :param buffersize: Size of the output buffer.
 Tiny buffer will use consume more CPU, but will be more reactive.
     :rtype: :class:`AudioOutput` instance
     :type rate: integer
     :type channels: integer